 5 Tips for Tackling Food Cravings

 2. Avoid sugary foods and processed carbs.
 To prevent leptin surges and blood sugar crashes that pump up your appetite, avoid processed carbs and sweets as much as possible.
-You can still enjoy tasty treats, just whip them up with lower sugar, higher fiber and higher protein ingredients, like dark chocolate, almond flour, cassava flour and bean flours.
+Sometimes the healthy protein in a handful of almonds or sunflower seeds is enough to help steer you away from the sugary foods.
+And you can still enjoy tasty treats, just whip them up with lower sugar, higher fiber and higher protein ingredients, like dark chocolate, almond flour, cassava flour and bean flours.
 These ingredients won’t trigger cravings and feed an appetite that just won’t quit.

 4. Make meditation and sunshine a priority.
 Taking a few minutes every day to meditate and getting 10-15 minutes a day of sunshine or light therapy may boost serotonin levels so you’re not reaching for Snickerdoodles to turn your mood around.
-Check out my meditation album + sample a free track here here.
+Want to give it a try?
+Grab my free Pep Talk meditation—you’ll love it!
+If I’m still looking for a little more relaxation, I’ll practice some EFT, get it all out in my journal, or I’ll watch something that makes me feel all happy inside.